K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![032]

 #### <div id='3-2-2-6'/> 3.2.2.6.
 Delete Visualization
-Click "Visualize" menu on the left.
+Click the "Visualize" menu on the left.
 ![026]

-Select Visualized Object (①) from the Visualize Menu then click ② icon.
+Select Visualized Object (①) from the Visualize Menu then click the ② icon.
 ![033]

 ### <div id='3-2-3'/> 3.2.3.
 Dashboard
 This chapter describes the configuration and management of dashboards using stored search objects and stored visualization objects.

 #### <div id='3-2-3-1'/> 3.2.3.1.
 Create Dashboard
-Click "Dashboard" menu on the left.
+Click the "Dashboard" menu on the left.
 ![034]

 Click "+" or "+ Create a dashboard" button.
 ![035]

-Click the "Add"(①) on top or "Add" button(②).
+Click the "Add"(①) on top or the "Add" button(②).
 ![036]

 Click "Visualization" / "Saved Search" of Add Panels to check the saved object list.